dbarkan/drp-clusters/README.md

 `export CONDA=path/to/conda/python`

-This reverts to your system's default Python executable if the `$CONDA` variable isn't set.
+This reverts to your system's default Python executable if the `CONDA` variable isn't set.

 While not required, the [nose library](https://nose.readthedocs.io/en/latest/) is the best way to run tests.